 Note that a typical lease would last longer than the grant period, so grantees would need to consider the costs the county would incur after the grant period ends.
 As long as a county continues to meet the minimum salary requirements and as long as appropriations are available, a county can use grant funds in subsequent grant periods for lease agreements that qualified in prior years.

-Safety equipment can include any tangible equipment used by a sheriff's office that is necessary to protect the health and physical safety of a county sheriff, deputy sheriff or county jailer while performing their duties.
+After meeting the minimum salary requirements, and subject to compliance with county budget statutory requirements, safety equipment can be purchased, including any tangible equipment used by a sheriff's office that is necessary to protect the health and physical safety of a county sheriff, deputy sheriff or county jailer while performing their duties.

 While the Comptroller’s office cannot make a blanket determination that a specific item is always an allowable cost, safety equipment may include radio equipment or in-car camera systems added to previously owned vehicles, ballistic helmets, ballistic plates, ballistic shields, entry tools, body armor, medical gear and masks, outer carriers, pepper spray, plate carriers, personal alarm, riot batons, riot helmets, riot shields, body cameras and miscellaneous safety gear, which consists of door jams, disposable cuffs and knee pads.